wkashdan/todo-app/README.md

 # todo-app

 This is a To-Do List JavaScript Application.
-It uses functional plain JavaScript with no third party packages.
+It uses ES6, HTML5, and CSS3 with no third party packages.
 It uses the localStorage HTML5 API to store data and works completely offline.

 View the demo at http://wkashdan.com/todo-app

 If you have feedback for me please feel free to contact me, leave a comment or tweet at me @BlueHenWill

 ## Goals of this Project
-- To experiment writing JavaScript in a functional style
+- To experiment writing ES6 JavaScript
 - To build a small application with no third party packages
 - To gain a better understanding of current development tools by manual configuration

 ## Dev Tools

-This project currently uses NPM, Sass, and Babel.
-I made an intentional decision to not use Grunt, Gulp, Browserify, Webpack etc.
+This project currently uses NPM, Sass, Babel, and Webpack.
+I made an intentional decision to not use Grunt, Gulp, Browserify etc.

+I decided to use Webpack because of its support for ES6 modules, bundling features, and good integration with Babel

-If you'd like to run this project yourself you will need sass, node's http-server, and npm already globally installed (I should setup sass and http-server as local dependencies).
+If you'd like to run this project yourself you will need sass, node's http-server, and npm already globally installed.

 You can then do the following to install dependencies, build, and run the server: